Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 Have a look at our video to see how a house is insulated.

-We do the job in around 2-3 hours for an average 3 bed semi-detached house with easily accessible walls.
+We do the job in around 2-3 hours for an average 3-bed semi-detached house with easily accessible walls.
 It is simple, quick – and with no mess.

 We drill small holes (about 22mm in size) in the outside wall of your home.
 The holes are about 1 metre apart.
-We always insulate from bottom up.
+We always insulate from the bottom up.

 The exact pattern of the holes is laid down in the British Board of Agrement (BBA) Certificate, which is issued for the material that is being used to insulate the walls.